Shivamchauhan29/RyMath/README.md

-# RhyMath: AI Chatbot with Memory, Poem Generation, and Math Solver
+# RyMath: AI Chatbot with Memory, Poem Generation, and Math Solver

 ## 🚀 Overview
-RhyMath is designed to maintain conversation history and provide intelligent responses using a fine-tuned GPT-2 model.
+RyMath is designed to maintain conversation history and provide intelligent responses using a fine-tuned GPT-2 model.
 Additionally, it features an integrated **math solver** using SymPy to handle calculations, differentiation, integration, equations, limits, and matrix operations.
 It can also generate **poems** based on user input, making it a creative AI assistant.

 ## 💂️ Project Structure
 ```
 │── dataset.py         # Handles data processing and chatbot training
-│── rhymath.py         # Main script to run RhyMath
+│── rymath.py         # Main script to run RyMath
 │── api.py             # Backend API for UI integration
 │── requirements.txt   # Dependencies for the project
 │── README.md          # Project documentation
 │── conversation_data.json # Stores conversation history
 │── chatbot_model/     # Model storage directory
-│── rhymath-ui/        # React-based frontend UI
+│── rymath-ui/        # React-based frontend UI
 ```

 ## 🛠️ Setup Instructions